 EVERYONE asks me what kind of camera I use!

-I constantly get asked by amateur and professional photographers alike what kind of camera I use and I’m happy to tell everyone because I absolutely love it!
+I constantly get asked by amateur and professional photographers alike what kind of camera I use and I’m happy to tell everyone who is looking for a good beginner camera because I absolutely love it!
 I love it so much that I bought it twice!

 *This post contains affiliate links; however, I do not recommend products that I do not absolutely love and believe in.